Hungarian language: Academic consensus

-After the arrival of the Hungarians in the Carpathian Basin, the language came into contact with a variety of speech communities, among them Slavic, Turkic, and German.
-Turkic loans from this period come mainly from the Pechenegs and Cumanians, who settled in Hungary during the 12th and 13th centuries: e.g. koboz "cobza" (cf. Turkish kopuz 'lute'); komondor "mop dog" (< *kumandur < Cuman).
-20% of loanwords in Hungarian borrowed from neighbouring Slavic languages: e.g. tégla 'brick'; mák 'poppy seed'; szerda 'Wednesday'; csütörtök 'Thursday'...; karácsony 'Christmas'.
+After the Hungarians arrived in the Carpathian Basin, the language came into contact with a variety of speech communities, including Slavic, Turkic, and German.
+Turkic loans from this period come mainly from the Pechenegs and Cumanians, who settled in Hungary during the 12th and 13th centuries, e.g. koboz "cobza" (cf. Turkish kopuz 'lute'); komondor, also known as mop dog (< *kumandur < Cuman).
+About 20% of Hungarian loanwords are borrowed from neighbouring Slavic languages, e.g. mák 'poppy seed', szerda 'Wednesday', csütörtök 'Thursday'... and karácsony 'Christmas'.
 These languages in turn borrowed words from Hungarian: e.g. Serbo-Croatian ašov from Hungarian ásó 'spade'.
 About 1.6 percent of the Romanian lexicon is of Hungarian origin.

 In the 21st century, studies support an origin of the Uralic languages, including early Hungarian, in eastern or central Siberia, somewhere between the Ob and Yenisei rivers or near the Sayan mountains in the Russian–Mongolian border region.
 A 2019 study based on genetics, archaeology and linguistics, found that early Uralic speakers arrived in Europe from the east, specifically from eastern Siberia.

-Alternative views

-Hungarian historian and archaeologist Gyula László claims that geological data from pollen analysis seems to contradict the placing of the ancient Hungarian homeland near the Urals.

 Historical controversy over origins

 Today, the consensus among linguists is that Hungarian is a member of the Uralic family of languages.
+The Uralic language family is among the most firmly established and best-studied language families in the world.
+Nevertheless, a number of alternative views have been proposed which do not have any currency among present-day linguists.

 The classification of Hungarian as a Uralic/Finno-Ugric rather than a Turkic language continued to be a matter of impassioned political controversy throughout the 18th and into the 19th centuries.
 During the latter half of the 19th century, a competing hypothesis proposed a Turkic affinity of Hungarian, or, alternatively, that both the Uralic and the Turkic families formed part of a superfamily of Ural–Altaic languages.
 Following an academic debate known as Az ugor-török háború ("the Ugric-Turkic war"), the Finno-Ugric hypothesis was concluded the sounder of the two, mainly based on work by the German linguist Josef Budenz.

 Hungarians did, in fact, absorb some Turkic influences during several centuries of cohabitation.
 The influence on Hungarians was mainly from the Turkic Oghur speakers such as Sabirs, Bulgars of Atil, Kabars and Khazars.
 The Oghur tribes are often connected with the Hungarians whose exoethnonym is usually derived from Onogurs (> (H)ungars), a Turkic tribal confederation.
 The similarity between customs of Hungarians and the Chuvash people, the only surviving member of the Oghur tribes, is visible.
 For example, the Hungarians appear to have learned animal husbandry techniques from the Oghur speaking Chuvash people (or historically Suvar people), as a high proportion of words specific to agriculture and livestock are of Chuvash origin.
 A strong Chuvash influence was also apparent in Hungarian burial customs.